 There are a few simple rules for safely opening email:

-Share this phishing quiz from the Australian Cyber Security Centre with your staff to demonstrate the importance of protecting your information.
+Share these phishing quiz library from the Australian Cyber Security Centre with your staff to demonstrate the importance of protecting your information.

 Check out this useful information from Microsoft on how to stay protected from phishing.